5. nOS-V Library¶

 linker flag.

-The API is available in the nosv.h
+The main API is available in the nosv.h

 header.